What is AFAP?

 As a delegate you not only represent your community, you represent the Army.
 Delegates are placed into work groups to discuss issues that are submitted to the conference.
 You prioritize the top three issues and then with the help of your facilitation team write the issue so that it can be presented to the Army leadership here at Fort Eustis at the report-out the last day of the conference.
 To become a delegate download, and submit delegate enrollment form from the link DELEGATE ENROLLMENT FORM.

 We realize not everyone can be a delegate because of prior commitments, so the next best thing is to submit your issues.
-One person issue CAN make a difference.
+One person’s issue CAN make a difference.
 Tell AFAP what your concerns are and what you think should be done to address those concerns.
-To report an issue download, fill out, and submit the AFAP ISSUE SUBMISSION FORM.
+To submit an issue, go to https://ims.armyfamilywebportal.com/submit

 Volunteer To Work The Conference